jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 The tuning of the guitar affects where the notes are found on neighboring strings.
 On a guitar in standard tuning, all the strings are tuned the same distance apart except strings 2-3.
+This quickly becomes obvious.

+At first,
+finding notes across strings is a matter of random guessing, and then remembering what we find.
+It gets easier over time.
+It's like a memory game that never resets.